TabularEditor/TabularEditor/Documentation/Roadmap.md

 ### Power BI Compatibility

 Today, it is already possible to connect Tabular Editor to a model hosted by Power BI Desktop.
 The approach is similar to what is [described here for Excel and SSMS](http://biinsight.com/connect-to-power-bi-desktop-model-from-excel-and-ssms/).
 Doing this, it is actually possible to add Display Folders to the Power BI Desktop model, and they actually stay in Power BI, even after saving and reopening the .pbix file.
 However, it seems that there are some compatibility level issues, which should be looked into before proceeding.

+**Update**: As of 2.1, Tabular Editor now detects running instances of Power BI Desktop and Visual Studio Integrated Workspaces.
+You can connect to these instances and make changes as you would normal instances, although this approach of changing Power BI and Integrated Workspace models is not supported by Microsoft.

 When this is in place, consider providing a better connect UI for Power BI (perhaps it would even be possible to connect directly to a .pbix file?)